 Fees And Costs

 Notary fees in Pennsylvania are regulated by state law, ensuring uniformity across various counties and cities.
 The maximum fee for acknowledging a deed, mortgage, or other real estate document is $5 per signature.
-For administering oaths or affirmations without a signature, the maximum charge is $5.
+The maximum charge for administering oaths or affirmations without a signature is $5.
 Verifying a fact related to a notarial act incurs a fee of $5.

 Notaries may charge additional fees for services like travel expenses if they travel to the client’s location.
 These fees should be agreed upon beforehand and should comply with any applicable local regulations.
 It’s essential for users to verify costs with the notary in advance to avoid misunderstandings.